Evaluating and documenting maximum capacity

 - Kitchen: microwave, refrigerator, counters, sink handles and faucet

-Disinfection is done as needed depending on museum traffic, but no less than twice a day.
+Disinfection is done as needed depending on museum traffic.

 The ABM requires three staff members on site in order to operate safely: one staff member at the admission desk during open hours, and two who—in addition to doing other work—can be available to deal with deliveries, and to make sure that (if one staff member must leave for some reason) no one is left alone.
 All staff members have been vaccinated.

 Depending on visitation flow, we can stagger arrival and departure times around office hours to reduce the number of staff on site.

 The office is set up so that up to five people can be working there with 6+ feet between them.
 There is one stairway leading to the office, and a strict policy of first-come-first-up (or down) is followed.